-Victoria's Secret, including PINK, is the leading specialty retailer of women's intimate and other apparel with fashion-inspired collections, prestige fragrances, celebrated supermodels and world-famous runway shows.
-We sell our Victoria's Secret products at more than 1,200 Victoria's Secret stores in the U.S., Canada, the U.K. and Greater China and online at [www.VictoriasSecret.com](http://www.VictoriasSecret.com).
-Additionally, Victoria's Secret has more than 370 stores and various small-format locations in more than 75 other countries operating under franchise, license and wholesale arrangements.
+Victoria's Secret, including PINK, is a specialty retailer of women's intimate and other apparel with fashion-inspired collections and prestige fragrances.
+We sell our Victoria's Secret products online and at more than 1,180 Victoria's Secret and PINK company-owned stores in the U.S., Canada, U.K., Ireland and Greater China.
+Additionally, Victoria's Secret and PINK have more than 430 stores in approximately 70 countries operating under franchise, license and wholesale arrangements.